Jacintha Weimar: Bayern Munich

 A graduate of CTO Eindhoven, Weimar joined Frauen-Bundesliga club Bayern Munich in June 2016.
 She made her league debut against Borussia Mönchengladbach on 5 December 2018.

 Weimar also played for Bayern's II side, making her league debut against Köln on 25 September 2016.

 SC Sand

 Weimar made her league debut against Bayern Munich on 6 September 2020.

 Feyenoord

 After spending a season at SC Sand, she moved to newly formed Eredivisie club Feyenoord in July 2021.
 She made her league debut against ADO Den Haag on 29 August 2021.

 In April 2022, she signed a two-year contract extension with the club until June 2024.

+Servette FC

+On 4 July 2026, it was announced that Weimar joined Swiss Super League club Servette FC for the new season.

 International career

 Weimar is a former Dutch youth international.
 She was included in the national team squad for the 2018 FIFA U-20 Women's World Cup.

 In April 2022, Weimar was called up to the senior team for the first time.
 Initially named in the stand-by list for UEFA Women's Euro 2022, she was later added to the 23-player main squad following the injury of Sari van Veenendaal.

 On 31 May 2023, she was named as part of the Netherlands provisional squad for the 2023 FIFA Women's World Cup.